 - We follow the KBER scheme for handwriting.
-Children are taught cursive handwriting from reception. - Handwriting/letter formation is taught daily in EYFS and key stage one, 3 times a week in lower key stage two and for children who need further practice in upper key stage two.
+Children are taught cursive handwriting from year 1.
+Children first establish letter formation and a suitable pencil grip in EYFS. - Handwriting/letter formation is taught daily in EYFS and key stage one, 3 times a week in lower key stage two and for children who need further practice in upper key stage two.